-The net position of the Bond Program was \$26,137,772 as of June 30, 2020.
-The net position of the CPCFA Bond Program increased by \$236,974 from one year ago (2019 to 2020) due to revenue exceeding expenses during the fiscal year, with both revenue and expenses significantly decreasing from the prior year due to the uncertainty of waste and recycling business financial situations and the reluctance to take on more debt related to the COVID-19 pandemic resulting in non-operating revenue primarily increasing net position.
+The net position of the Bond Program was \$25,794,336 as of June 30, 2021.
+The net position of the CPCFA Bond Program decreased by \$343,436 from one year ago (2020 to 2021) due to expenses exceeding revenue during the fiscal year.
+Operating revenue increased from the prior year due to waste and recycling businesses that took on more debt as the economy recovers from the effects of the pandemic.
+However, increases in salary and consulting expenses related to the increase in bond activity and increases in salary expense from changes in other postemployment benefits (OPEB) valuation exceeded operating revenue resulting in the decrease in net position.

-The following table presents a condensed, combined statement of net position as of June 30, 2020, and June 30, 2019, including dollar change from 2019 to 2020.
+The following table presents a condensed, combined statement of net position as of June 30, 2021, and June 30, 2020, including dollar change from 2020 to 2021.